Brexit: UK legislation: recent developments

-The government has been using the powers in the EUWA to amend primary and secondary legislation so that this functions properly on and after exit day and has published a number of Brexit-related Statutory Instruments.
+The government has been using the powers in the EUWA to amend primary and secondary legislation so that this functions properly on and after exit day and has published numerous Brexit-related Statutory Instruments.
 The government has estimated that around 800 pieces of secondary legislation will be required.

 UK implementation of draft Withdrawal Agreement

 The draft Withdrawal Agreement sets out how the UK will leave the EU on exit day.
 (See “Brexit negotiations: recent developments” for more information on the negotiation process.)

 On 24 July 2018, the UK government released a White Paper on legislating for the Withdrawal Agreement between the UK and the EU.
 This provides further detail on how the government intends to implement the Withdrawal Agreement (if agreed) into domestic law.
 An EU (Withdrawal Agreement) Bill will have to be introduced into Parliament as UK legislation is needed to implement the Withdrawal Agreement.
 The White Paper also notes that, if the transition period is agreed, it will amend the EUWA so that EU law continues to apply during the transition period and will defer the conversion of EU law into UK law until the end of the transition period.

 There are also other bills and acts relating to the customs regime, trade policy, immigration, fisheries, agriculture, nuclear safeguards and international sanctions.